seanzhangkx8/ConvoKit/doc/source/iq2.rst

     * pre: percentage of audience that voted 'for,' 'against,' or 'undecided' at the beginning of the debate.
 This results breakdown follows the same structure as the original dataset.
     * post: percentage of audience that voted 'for,' 'against,' or 'undecided' at the end of the debate.

-* speakers: the official speakers of the debate (note our users corpus is more expansive than this definition)
+* speakers: the official speakers of the debate (note our speakers corpus is more expansive than this definition)

 Usage
 -----